CHAPTER SIX Tipperary:- The Irish origins

 Whatever the circumstances, ten years seems a severe sentence, but although it is difficult to get an exact comparison, one estimate would place the amount stolen as being close to $9000 Australian dollars (2010 value).
 Another comparison can be made with the amount of 55 pounds per year paid to James Bond on his arrival at Portland a little over 10 years later (see Ch 2) which means the amount stolen by Thomas was more than a months wages - a not insignificant amount!
 Had Thomas committed the offence half a century earlier, he may well have been executed, but from 1808 onwards there was progressive reform which by 1861 had reserved capital punishment for more major crimes - fortunately for his descendants!

 The convict records reveal that he was married, with his wife's name given as Caroline and the records also give the names of his parents, Thomas and Hannah, and siblings James, Jane, Anne, Sarah and Charlotte.
 The marriage of Thomas Benstead to Caroline Day took place at Great Chart, a village on the outskirts of Ashford about 8 miles from Warehorne, on 2nd Sep 1844.
 A child named Mary Ann was born on 1st Feb the following year but lived only a few days.
 A little over a month later Thomas was convicted and sentenced.
 This event must have been traumatic for Thomas and his family, and especially for his young wife, as the couple would have realistically had to resign themselves to the likelihood that they would never see one another again.16On completion of his sentence Thomas seems to have decided to put his past behind him and move to Geelong where he was to meet and marry Bridget Cooney.
-Perhaps Caroline had died in the meantime, otherwise presumably Thomas did not disclose that he was already married.
-Perhaps Bridget was not aware of his previous marriage or of his convict past.
-Certainly no memory of it was preserved among his family and descendants.
+Presumably Thomas did not disclose that he was already married or perhaps said that his wife had died.
+It is hard to believe that Bridget was not at least aware of his convict past.
+However it appears that no memory of these events was preserved among his family and descendants.

 Little more is known of his parents or grandparents.
 However it seems that Thomas' father was still living in Warehorne at the time of the 1851 census.
 He died from cancer of the face on 23rd December 1858 in the Willesborough workhouse in East Ashford.
 He was recorded as being 73 yrs of age.
 Despite its grim reputation the workhouse was the place where many elderly or infirm spent their last days, not because they were paupers or long-term inmates, but because the workhouse infirmary was often the only place available once they could no longer be cared for at home.
 It is estimated that in the 19th century over six per cent of the population may have been in a workhouse at any time.